Gu-ddy/StockPriceForecasting/README.md

 ## Datasets
-All used data is available on the dediacted folder.
-Nonetheless cleaning and simple feature engineering operations were performed before conducting the analysis, for details look at the main notebook.
+All used data is available inside the dedicated folder, nonetheless, cleaning and simple feature engineering operations were performed before conducting the analysis, for details look at the main notebook.

 ## Future work
 There are several improvements that could be carried out, among them we have: